nilaybostan/run_voigt_analysis/README.md

 2) Momentum corrections, applying Rochester corrections

-you need to be in cmsssw to run this code, so you should do first 'cmsenv' and then, run the code by using the command below:
+you need to be in cmsssw to run this code, so you should do first `cmsenv` and then, run the code by using the command below:

 root -l